GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Write Jasmine tests when possible, time permitted

+### Future Features
+-   A Calendar widget
+-   A To-Do List widget
+-   Ability to shuffle (re-position) the dashboard panels

+### Release Strategy
+-   Sprint 1
+    -   Make the ON/OFF buttons only open or close once
+    -   Create multiple library buttons
+    -   Create code to remove a button after the panel is activated to the dashboard
+    -   Create code to add a button to the library after the panel is removed from the dashboard
+    -   Figure out how to do local storage
+-   Sprint 2
+    -

 ### (Jasmine) Test Sequences:
 -   Create a library button that turns a div ON in the active widet viewport
 -   Create a library button that turns a div OFF in the active widet viewport
 -   Correctly render data from an external JSON files

-### Future Features
--   A Calendar widget
--   A To-Do List widget

 ## Credits